wagtail/wagtail/docs/reference/contrib/forms/customisation.rst

 If you need to save additional data, you can use a custom form submission model.
 To do this, you need to:

-* Define a model that extends ``wagtail.wagtailforms.models.AbstractFormSubmission``.
+* Define a model that extends ``wagtail.contrib.forms.models.AbstractFormSubmission``.
 * Override the ``get_submission_class`` and ``process_form_submission`` methods in your page model.

 Example: